Documentation

 Body Length Proportions

-The insert length is divided into five axial zones, each scaled as a fraction of length.
+The insert length is divided into five axial zones, each scaled as a fraction of length_changeMe.
 These ratios were derived by measuring a physical M6×10×8 insert and verified across the other sizes in the assortment kit.

 These five zones add up to length × 1.016, which accounts for the typical 1.6% manufacturing over-run observed in the assortment kit inserts: nominal 10 mm inserts physically measured closer to 10.16 mm.
 If this doesn't match your supplier, adjust the ratios.
 See Customization Guide.

-Body Diameter Proportions
+Body Radius Proportions

 Thread Geometry